|

 • French Braid

-All hair types and hair lengths can use French braids, making it a great option for everyone.
-If your hair is dry before bed and you want to wake up with some waves, dampen your hair with some water a little bit.
+If your hair is dry before bed and you want to wake up with some waves, dampen it with a bit of water.

 • Two French Braids

-An extra bit of care would be to put some hair oil into your curls before placing your hair into a French braid, just to give it some extra moisture to absorb during the night.
+An extra bit of care would be to apply some hair oil to your curls before placing your hair into a French braid, to give it some extra moisture to absorb overnight.

 • Loose Braid

-It is best to secure the loose braid with a fabric scrunchie to keep it in place, but also to protect the ends of your hair and avoid any kinks that other hair bands could cause.
+It is best to secure the loose braid with a fabric scrunchie to keep it in place and protect the ends of your hair, avoiding any kinks that other hair bands could cause.

-A loose braid is ideal for those with long hair and gives very soft, natural waves in the morning when the braid is removed from the hair.
+A loose braid is ideal for long hair and gives very soft, natural waves in the morning when the braid is removed.

 If the braid becomes a bit worrying when sleeping on your back, you can braid it to the side of your head and lay it over your shoulder while you sleep.